magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43167-admin-order-grid-mass-doesnt-apply-multipage.md

 1. Purchase any product three times to create three orders.
 1. Navigate to **Sales Order Grid**.
-1. Change pagination to a custom value of 2.
+1. Change the pagination to a custom value of 2.
 1. Select all.
 1. Select **Hold Mass Action**.